indiratv/NBA-Visualization/README.md

 ### Exception Handling:

 * The 'G' key of the college_stats dictionary shows 'NA' when there is no college stats data available for a player.
+* The 'collg' field is also 'NA' when a player did not attend college or there is no info.